The High Atlas Mountains: Morocco’s Alps

 The High Atlas is above all a trekking country, from casual day hikes to serious mountaineering expeditions lasting weeks.
 What sets the trekking here apart from the Alps or the Pyrenees is the simple village life and the network of passes and peaks that remain largely underdeveloped and of everyday local use.
 You can walk unencumbered and hire muleteers and local mountain guides with vast knowledge of the local territory.

-The focus of most trekking expeditions is the Djebel Toubkal, North Africa’s highest peak at around 4167 metres.
+The focus of most trekking expeditions is the Djebel Toubkal, North Africa’s highest peak at around 4167 meters.
 This can be easily reached from Marrakech, by driving, or through the Tifni valley and Lac d’Ifni for the more adventurous with time to spare.
 Rock climbing and mountain biking are also increasing popular on mule paths and dirt tracks.

 Oukaimeden is a good trekking base from which to set out towards Toubkal, but it is better known as the best ski resort in Morocco.
 Ski?
 Yes, you can ski in Morocco and just for the anecdote; Oukaimeden could boast the highest ski lift in the world (3273m) up to the war.
 The season is from February to April and the resort itself is cheap and easily accessible. .